RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

            :width: 50%
            :align: center

     #.
-Open the file in a program that supports TDMS file reading, visualization, and processing, such as |DIAdem|.
+Open the file in a program that supports TDMS file reading, visualisation, and processing, such as |DIAdem|.

         .. figure:: img/diadem_tdms_file_viewer.png
            :width: 80%